helium/HIP/0138-return-to-hnt.md

 At a high level, we propose to:

-1. Discontinue HST emissions beginning with the start of “Phase 1” (defined below), redirecting HST emissions to the MOBILE treasury until the next halvening.
+1. Discontinue HNT emissions allocated to HST holders beginning with the start of “Phase 1” (defined below), redirecting these HNT emissions to the MOBILE treasury until the start of Phase 1.
 2. Discontinue IOT and MOBILE Emissions at the start of “Phase 2” (also defined below) and reward participants directly in HNT based on the Utility Score.
-90% of emissions from HST would continue to support the MOBILE treasury, with 10% supplementing ongoing rewards to IOT participants.
+90% of HNT emissions allocated to HST holders would continue to support the MOBILE treasury, with 10% supplementing ongoing rewards to IOT network participants.
 3. Recognize the 4.2 million unissued HNT from Helium L1 after [HIP-20][hip-20] and begin emitting these tokens directly into the MOBILE treasury over time throughout “Phase 2” until the next halvening.
 4. At the next halvening, Phase 2 would end.
-Subsequently, the HST share of emissions would be distributed among subnetwork participants according to the Utility Score.
+Subsequently, the HST holder share of HNT emissions would be distributed among subnetwork participants according to the Utility Score.

 The existing IOT and MOBILE treasuries remain operational and governed by veHNT governance.
 Holders of subnetwork tokens may continue to hold them, or may exchange them for HNT at any time through the treasuries.
 The exchange rate of the MOBILE treasury will continue to improve until the end of Phase 2 due to the supplements defined in (1) and (3) above.